Warriors at Ease

 Yoga & Meditation for Service Members & Veterans

-There is an estimated 20.4 million veterans and 1.3 million active duty military in the United States, and over 1000 of them have been helped by the Warriors at Ease (WAE) program, and now I can bring this amazing program to the Monadnock area through group and private classes and coaching.
+There is an estimated 20.4 million veterans and 1.3 million active duty military in the United States, and over 1000 of them have been helped by the Warriors at Ease (WAE) program, and now I can bring this amazing program to New England and the areas i serve nationally and internationally through group and private classes and coaching.

 As a 500-Hr Advanced Registered Yoga Teacher (RYT) and a Warriors at Ease Level I teacher, I can provide customized yoga and meditation experiences to veterans, service members and their families, in my area.
 Warriors at Ease is trauma-sensitive, culturally-sensitive, and evidence-based.
 Yoga and meditation has been shown to dramatically reduce stress, the effects of stress, ease symptoms of Post Traumatic Stress disorder (PTSD), help with common discomforts like chronic pain, anxiety, insomnia and more.
 It is a great companion practice to any type of wellness counseling.